coryadams/health-telemetry/README.md

 ## Todo

-1) Controller Should take a Multipart file as input along with FileRequest body.
-2) Complete Repository for Clickhouse to store HealthEvent data.
+- Complete Repository for Clickhouse to store HealthEvent data.
-3) Create a simple UI to take input for a user id and datetime range and display heart rate data in a graph.
+- Create a simple UI to take input for a user id and datetime range and display heart rate data in a graph.